Take the Prediabetes Quiz. 1 of 3 Americans Are Prediabetic. Are You?

 - Prediabetes is a problem, and there’s a one-in-three chance that this problem’s yours.

-- The prediabetes quiz can indicate if you should test your blood sugar.
+- The prediabetes quiz can show if you should test your blood sugar.

 - Find out which tests to get to check your blood sugar levels.

 - Learn what lifestle changes can make a difference.
 Supplementing with Indian Gooseberry, for instance, can produce better outcomes than diabetes drugs, like Metformin.

 Let’s dig in…

 The Dangers of High Blood Sugar Explained

 In case you’re wondering what all the fuss is about, prediabetes is a serious health condition where blood sugar levels are higher than normal, but not high enough yet to be diagnosed as Type 2 diabetes.